Stress Reduction and Life Skills for Women with ADD/ADHD

-If you are a woman with ADD/ADHD, you may often feel:
+If you are a woman (over 18) with ADD/ADHD, you may often feel:

 What is Qigong?

 Qigong (pronounced chee gung) is a Chinese self-healing art consisting of moving, sitting, or standing meditations.
-It uses relaxation, inner focus, positive thoughts, visualizations, and often conscious breathing in order to reduce stress and improve mental and physical health.
+It uses relaxation, inner focus, positive thoughts, visualizations, and sometimes conscious breathing in order to reduce stress and improve mental and physical health.
 It develops our present moment awareness and ability to concentrate.
 Qigong is considered a branch of traditional Chinese medicine and there are many different forms of Qigong.
 It is closely connected to Tai Chi, although it is often quicker to learn.
 In China, millions of people practice Qigong every day to improve their well-being.
 It is considered a valid form of medical treatment.
 Qi or chi means life energy.
 Gong means practice or cultivate.
 So in order to reap the rewards of Qigong, we have to practice.

 As well as practicing the movements and meditations, we can incorporate Qigong into our daily life by becoming aware of our posture and breathing, relaxing the body, being mindful of what we are doing or thinking in the present moment, and adjusting our thoughts and behaviors to be more positive, healthy, and peaceful.
 This is a challenge, but even doing a few of those actions can make a big difference to the quality of our lives.